arcaniussainey/Tuts/CS160IntroP3_Sab.md

 ### Completion

 With everything outlined like that, the project is near complete!
+All that's left is saving the data to a file.
+I leave this as a research activity to the reader~

 Hopefully that's at least somewhat helpful!
 Peace!!